Hyperfixation vs. Hyperfocus: ADHD, Autism, and Mental Illness

 As a result, such measures include:

-• Consequently, mindfulness techniques like meditation have been proven to keep thoughts in check, especially with hyper fixation.
-Because It is helpful
+- Mindfulness techniques like meditation have been proven to keep thoughts in check, especially with hyper fixation.
+Because mindfulness meditation is helpful

-• Accordingly, cognitive-behavioural therapy or C.B.T. is beneficial for hyper fixation and hyperfocus.
+- Accordingly, cognitive-behavioural therapy or C.B.T. is beneficial for hyper fixation and hyperfocus –cognitive-behavioural therapy (C.B.T.).

 Living with A.D.H.D., Autism and Hyperactivity Disorders

 Hence, mental health is a very delicate zone.
 Therefore one should always seek an expert opinion before starting any therapy.
-However, people contact the online mental health portal, United We Care.
+For that reason, people contact the online mental health portal, United We Care.
 Because we have a pool of experts in the mental health domain to help people with mental health illnesses.
 At last, you can lead a less stressful, happier life with the correct diagnosis and timely treatment.
-Hence download our app, Stella, or contact us to open the doorway to healing.
+Afterwards download our app, Stella, or contact us to open the doorway to healing.

 References: